SEMINOLE YOUTH SOCCER

 RULES for High School Division

-Number of Players: There will be up to 18 players assigned to each team, unless the coach asks for an additional player.
-Eleven players will be on the field at any given time.
-This means ten field players and one goalie.
-Players from another team that are registered with the league may be used by any team that is short players.
-If the numbers dictate, the teams can move the goals closer (top of the 18 yard box) and play with fewer players.
+Number of Players: There will be up to 12 players assigned to each team, unless the coach asks for an additional player.
+Seven players will be on the field at one time (6 field players and 1 goalkeeper).

 League Rules of Play: